apache/gravitino/README.md

 ## Quick Start

-### Configure and start Gravitino server
+### Configure and start the Gravitino server

-Gravitino server configuration file `gravitino.conf` is located under `conf` follow the typical property file format, you can change the configuration in this file.
+Gravitino server configuration file `gravitino.conf` is located under `conf` and follows the typical property file format, you can change the configuration in this file.

-To start Gravitino server, please run:
+To start the Gravitino server, please run:

 ```shell
 ./bin/gravitino.sh start
 ```

-To stop Gravitino server, please run:
+To stop the Gravitino server, please run:

 ```shell
 ./bin/gravitino.sh stop